awsdocs/amazon-connect-admin-guide/doc_source/claim-phone-number.md

 ## Claim a Phone Number in Another Country<a name="another-country"></a>

 Let's say your business is located in Germany\.
 You also have agents in Japan to serve customers who live there, and you need a Japanese phone number for that contact center\.
-To claim a phone number in another country, use the following steps to create a support case\.
+To claim a phone number that you already own in another country, use the following steps to create a support case\.
+To claim a number that you don’t already own in another country, see [Request a Special Phone Number](#special-request)\.

 1. Go to [Create case](https://console.aws.amazon.com/support/cases#/create)\.